STEP Home Students in Action Portal (SIA) Portal About STEP STEP Alumni About CSTEP CSTEP Alumni Day of Service Calendar of Events

 WHAT IS AN ABSTRACT?

 An ABSTRACT is a brief summary of your project.
 It summarizes very clearly the main points of your experiment.
-Abstracts should include problem statement, methods, materials, results, conclusions, and references.
+Abstracts should include problem statement, methods, materials, results and conclusions.

 The Basic Components of an Abstract: